LINCnil/pia-back/README.md

 - Fill the field in "Tools" > "Settings"

-- For the authentication mode: every user will have to fill the server URL, the client ID the client SECRET to access the authentication interface.
+- For the authentication mode: every user will have to fill the server URL, the client ID and the client SECRET fields to access the authentication interface.

 ![PIA Settings](public/pia-settings.png)